CSS-Tricks/serverless/src/content/media/cloudinary.md

 logo: "/images/cloudinary.png"
 ---

-Cloudinary does fancy image/video stuff like manipulation and optimization, but will also directly host for you, making it a good Serverless fit.
+Cloudinary does fancy image/video stuff like manipulation and optimization, but will also directly host for you, making it a good fit for serverless projects.